 Through our global partnerships with fact-checking organisations, including Agence France-Presse (AFP), Animal Político, dpa Deutsche Presse-Agentur, Estadão Verifica, Lead Stories, Newtral, Facta, PolitiFact, Science Feedback, and Teyit & Vishvas News, we work to limit the potential for the spread of misinformation on our platform.
 These organisations work in tandem with our internal investigation and moderation team to help verify election-related misinformation.

-To help our community think critically about the content they create and the content they consume, we’ve developed educational TikTok videos that provide users with the tools they need to become more savvy digital citizens.
+Media literacy To help our community think critically about the content they create and the content they consume, we’ve developed educational TikTok videos that provide community members with the tools they need to become more savvy digital citizens.

 To help us deliver on our mission to inspire creativity and bring joy, we publish Community Guidelines to clearly outline the kind of content and behaviour that is not allowed on TikTok.
 These policies apply to everyone who uses TikTok and all the content they post.
-We also apply Ad Policies that all advertisers on TikTok must comply with.
-This is a subset of those policies which apply most often when it comes to election-related content.
+This is a subset of those which apply most often when it comes to election-related content.

 Enforcing our policies

-We take multiple approaches to protect our community and limit the spread of harmful content and behaviour as we work to promote an uplifting and welcoming app environment.
+We take multiple approaches to protect our community and limit the spread of harmful content and behavior as we work to promote an uplifting and welcoming app environment.

 Our approach: Remove content for violation of our Community Guidelines